yaqiliu-cs/CISDL-DMAC/README.md

 ## Citation

 The code is for **Research Use Only**.
-If you use this code for your research, please cite our paper.
+If you use this code for your research, please cite our paper (The formal citation will be updated in the future).

 ```
 @article{liu2018adversarial,